forgeofabsurdducks/quackamollie/README.rst

 - If you receive an answer like this one, this means your bot is running and you registered successfully

 .. image:: https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/images/start_command.png
-   :alt: Answer expected when using the `/start` command for the first time
+   :alt: Answer expected when using the :code:`/start` command for the first time
    :align: center

-- Additionally, you can check the user was created in the database by using `pgcli`
+- Additionally, you can check the user was created in the database by using :code:`pgcli`

 .. code-block:: bash